At a Glance

 To detect high levels of lactate in the blood, which may be an indication of lack of oxygen (hypoxia) or the presence of other conditions that cause excess production or insufficient clearing of lactate from the blood; this test is not meant to be used for screening for health status.

-When you have symptoms such as rapid breathing, nausea, and sweating that suggest a lack of oxygen or an abnormal blood pH (acid/base imbalance); when a health practitioner suspects that you may be experiencing sepsis, shock, heart attack, severe congestive heart failure, kidney failure, or inadequately treated (uncontrolled) diabetes; when a health practitioner suspects that you have inherited a rare metabolic or mitochondrial disorder
+When you have symptoms such as rapid breathing, nausea, and sweating that suggest a lack of oxygen or an abnormal blood pH (acid/base imbalance); when a healthcare practitioner suspects that you may be experiencing sepsis, shock, heart attack, severe congestive heart failure, kidney failure, or inadequately treated (uncontrolled) diabetes; when a healthcare practitioner suspects that you have inherited a rare metabolic or mitochondrial disorder; when you have symptoms of lactic acidosis such as sweet-smelling breath, belly pain, confusion or cool and clammy skin

-Lactate is one of the substances produced by cells as the body turns food into energy (cell metabolism).
+Lactate is one of the substances produced by cells as the body turns food into energy (cell metabolism), with the highest level of production occurring in the muscles.
 Depending on pH, it is sometimes present in the form of lactic acid.
 However, with the neutral pH maintained by the body, most of it will be present in the blood in the form of lactate.
 This test measures the amount of lactate in the blood or, less commonly, in the cerebrospinal fluid (CSF).

 Normally, the level of lactate in blood and CSF is low.
 Lactate is produced in excess by muscle cells, red blood cells, brain, and other tissues when there is insufficient oxygen at the cellular level or when the primary way of producing energy in the body’s cells is disrupted.
 Excess lactate can lead to lactic acidosis.